T-ara: 2013–2014: Subunits, Again, and And & End

 T-ara released their sixth Japanese single "Bunny Style!" on March 20, 2013.
-The A-side "Bunny Style!" is their first single composed specifically for the Japanese market.
-The single featured a solo song by each one of the members.
-To promote the single, the group held special showcases in 10 Japanese cities, starting on February 20, 2013, at the Sapporo Factory Atrium and ending on March 9, 2013, at the Seagull Square in Nagasaki.
+It is their first single composed specifically for the Japanese market.
+It featured a solo song by each one of the members.
+To promote the single, the group held special showcases in 10 Japanese cities, starting on February 20, 2013, and ending on March 9, 2013.
 The tour reportedly attracted 100,000 attendees.
 The single was later nominated for Single of the Year at the 2013 Tower Records Awards.
 On April 1, 2013, T-ara's Japanese label, EMI Music Japan, was absorbed into Universal Music Japan, became defunct as a company and was renamed to EMI Records Japan.
 All of T-ara's further Japanese promotions were to be done through Universal Music Japan.

-In early April 2013, it was announced that T-ara would be forming a sub-unit with members Eunjung, Hyomin, Jiyeon, and Areum called T-ara N4.
-This is a shortened form of 'T-ara Brand New 4', signifying the transformation of the four members.
+In early April 2013, it was announced that T-ara would be forming a sub-unit with members Eunjung, Hyomin, Jiyeon, and Areum called T-ara N4, short for 'T-ara Brand New 4'.
 The sub-unit debuted on April 29, 2013, with the song "Jeon Won Diary", produced by Duble Sidekick.
 T-ara performed at the Nippon Budokan on July 13, 2013, to celebrate the release of their second Japanese album Treasure Box due August 7, 2013.
 The title for Treasure Box was revealed on June 15, 2013, along with the album's track list of thirteen songs.
 The group's concept for the album was "treasure hunting" (宝探し).
-T-ara released the music video "Painkiller" as a digital single song.
-The song was a collaboration with T-ara, Davichi, See Ya, 5dolls and Speed.
+T-ara released "Painkiller" as a digital single.
+It was a collaboration with Davichi, The SeeYa, 5dolls and Speed.
 Jiyeon appeared as the main character in the music video.